 Withdrawal occurs when a student officially discontinues enrollment in ALL classes and activities of the College.
 A withdrawal notice from the Registrar’s Office where the official drop date is recorded will authorize refunds.

-Students who are accepted to attend the College and cancel their admission/fail to complete the acceptance process will not be eligible for a refund.
-The acceptance fee (which includes the Health/Technology/Services Fee and security deposit) is non-refundable as stated in the acceptance documents.
+Students who are accepted to attend the College and subsequently cancel their admission or fail to complete the acceptance process are not eligible for a refund of the acceptance fee, as stated in the acceptance documents.
+Room and Board (that has been paid in cash, as opposed to work credit*) is refunded at 100% if admission is canceled BEFORE the first day of class.

 **Health/Technology/Services Fee: No refund will be made for official withdrawal on or after the first day of the semester.
 Additionally, the Health/Technology/Services Fee will not be refunded to students who fail to appear for class without an official withdrawal.

-Security Deposit: Refund will be made for official withdrawal or cancellation of admission throughout the semester, provided the check-out procedure has been completed with the R. A. (Resident Assistant).
+Security Deposit: Refund will be made for official withdrawal throughout the semester, provided the check-out procedure has been completed with the resident assistant, less any assessment for damage or other amounts due.

 Students who officially withdraw BEFORE classes begin will receive a refund of 100% for Cost of Education and Health/Technology/Services Fee charges, less any other amounts due.
 Students who officially withdraw AFTER classes begin will receive refunds as indicated below: